umr1283/CARoT/README.md

 Currently *CARoT* includes the following functions:

-  - `estimate_ethnicity()` allows to format VCF files and compute the genomic components (and some figures) for ethnicity.
   - `ggheatmap()` allows to compute heatmap with dendrogram on x-axis and y-axis using [ggplot2](https://ggplot2.tidyverse.org/).
   - `read_idats()` allows to efficiently import idats files mostly using